If you’re looking to optimize your overall health and your athletic performance, you’ve come to the right place.

 You may have heard of marathoners who ‘carb load’ before the big race, and they can attest to the fact that this really works.

-Fourty-eight hours before the race, start to eat lots of carb-dense foods – because all that fuel is stored in your body, ready to be turned into fuel to power you through your event.
+All that fuel is stored in your body, ready to be turned into energy to power you through your event.

 4. Water